Japan's Kishida declares election victory despite losing seats | DW | 31.10.2021

 Prime Minister Fumio Kishida's conservatives and their junior coalition partner lost seats but remained in power following a parliamentary election, according to Japanese media.

-Japan's ruling coalition will stay in power after winning the country's general election Sunday, early results showed.
+Japan's ruling coalition will stay in power after winning the country's general election Sunday.

-Prime Minister Fumio Kishida's Liberal Democratic Party (LDP) and its coalition partner Komeito won 280 seats in preliminary results revealed late on Sunday, with some seats still undecided.
+Prime Minister Fumio Kishida's Liberal Democratic Party (LDP) and its junior partner Komeito won 293 seats after the final results were counted.
+The coalition had previously held 305 seats in parliament, and the LDP 276 on its own.

-Japanese state broadcaster NHK said the LDP alone will have won at least 253 seats in the lower house as of early on Monday.

 With Komeito's 27 seats, the coalition has surpassed the 233-seat parliamentary majority.
 It also overcame the 261-seat threshold for an absolute majority which allows it to push through legislation by giving the government a majority in 17 standing committees and chairperson posts.